 The information provided below is in respect of the Group's main associates and joint ventures.
 The main associates and joint ventures are those arrangements whose results or financial position, in the opinion of the directors, had the most significant impact, relative to all the Group's associates and joint ventures, on the Group's consolidated financial statements.
 Despite these investments having the most significant impact relative to all the Group's associates and joint ventures, none of the Group's associates or joint ventures are considered to have an impact that is individually material.
-Materiality and the relative significance of the Group's associates and joint ventures are judged from a qualitative and quantitative perspective and is assessed on a half-yearly basis.
+Materiality and the relative significance of the Group's associates and joint ventures are judged from a qualitative and quantitative perspective and is assessed half-yearly.

-Gro up

-2022 2021

-Ownership Ownership

-Name Nature of business % %

-Equity-accounted associates

-SBV Services Proprietary Limited Cash transportation services.
-25 25

-Document Exchange Association Facilitates the electronic exchange of 25 25

-documents between the banks.

-South African Bankers Services Company Automatic clearing house.

-Proprietary Limited 23 23

-Sanlam Investment Holdings Proprietary Limited Operates as an investment holding company.
-The

-Company, through its subsidiaries, provides investment

-management, financial planning, and consulting services.
-13 -

-Equity-accounted joint ventures

-FFS Finance South Africa (RF) Proprietary Limited Provides financing solutions to Ford Motor Company customers.

-50 50

-MAN Financial Services (SA) (RF) Proprietary Joint venture with MAN Financial Services GmbH for

-Limited financing of trucks and buses.
-50 50

-Zeerust Joint Venture Engaged in property investment.

-55 55

-John Deere Financial Proprietary Limited Undertakes marketing activities for asset financing of John

-Deere products.
-50 50

-Associates and joint ventures designated Various 50 30

-at fair value through profit or loss Various Various

-10003 ¥011005
+dio uρ Name Nature of business 2022 Ownership % 2021 Ownership % Equity-accounted associates SBV Services Proprietary Limited Cash transportation services.
+25 25 Document Exchange Association Facilitates the electronic exchange of documents between the banks.
+25 25 South African Bankers Services Company Proprietary Limited Automatic clearing house.
+23 23 Sanlam Investment Holdings Proprietary Limited Operates as an investment holding company.
+The Company, through its subsidiaries, provides investment management, financial planning, and consulting services.
+13 Equity-accounted joint ventures FFS Finance South Africa (RF) Proprietary Limited Provides financing solutions to Ford Motor Company customers.
+50 50 MAN Financial Services (SA) (RF) Proprietary Limited Joint venture with MAN Financial Services GmbH for financing of trucks and buses.
+50 50 Zeerust Joint Venture Engaged in property investment.
+55 55 John Deere Financial Proprietary Limited Undertakes marketing activities for asset financing of John Deere products.
+50 50 Associates and joint ventures designated at fair value through profit or loss Various.
+Various Various